Declaration of Sainte-Adresse: Later events

 Peace negotiations between the Allies and the Central Powers began in 1919 at the Paris Peace Conference following the Armistice of 11 November 1918.
 The Allies divided their delegations into those "powers of general interest" (the UK, France, US, Italy and Japan) and the remainder, "of limited interest", including Belgium.
 The minor nations were effectively excluded from participating in the major decisions.
 In the Treaty of Versailles Belgium was allocated a small portion of former German territory (including Malmedy and Eupen) and received a League of Nations mandate over the former German East African territory of Ruanda-Urundi but found its demands for the annexation of Luxembourg and part of the Netherlands unfulfilled.
 Hymans was appointed the first president of the League of Nations.

 Germany was required to pay 132 billion gold marks in reparations to the Allies, with Belgium receiving priority on the first 2 billion marks in cash.
-Because of the priority arrangement and difficulties that post-war Germany had in meeting its obligations the other Allies did not receive any cash payments before the failure to meet payments led to a Franco-Belgian occupation of the Ruhr in 1923, after British proposals to reform the system (including removal of the Belgian priority) failed.
-Germany paid just over 20 billion marks before reparation repayments ceased with the Lausanne Conference of 1932.
+Because of the priority arrangement and difficulties that post-war Germany had in meeting its obligations, the other Allies did not receive any cash payments before the failure to meet payments led to a Franco-Belgian occupation of the Ruhr in 1923, after British proposals to reform the system (including removal of the Belgian priority) failed.
+Germany paid just over 20 billion marks before reparation repayments ceased after the failed Lausanne Conference of 1932.

 In the run up to the German invasion of May 1940 Belgian King Leopold III discussed a possible renewal of the declaration with Britain, but the government of Neville Chamberlain did not progress the matter.
 The declaration of 1916 formed the basis for Belgium's war aims in the Second World War.